 Abstract

 The shelf of the Great Barrier Reef (GBR) was progressively marine flooded from the last glaciation (ca 20 ka BP) until the last sea-level highstand (ca. 6 ka BP), affecting the depositional evolution of the GBR and associated deposits.
-However, this process has not been systematically quantified in a relevant spatio-temporal scale.
-For this study, we used a bathymetric model of the entire shelf, and a shelf-edge subset, sliced into 33 latitudinal zones.
-Postglacial marine flooding was simulated and the flooded area (km2), flooding rate (km2/step) and coastline length (km) were estimated for each zone, from 130 m to 0 m below present sea level, in 5 m steps.
+However, this process has not been fully characterized in term of physiographic variables in a spatio-temporal scale relevant for the whole postglacial evolution of the GBR.
+For this study, we used a bathymetric model of the entire shelf, and a shelf margin subset, sliced into 33 latitudinal zones.
+Postglacial marine flooding was simulated and flooded area (km2), flooding magnitude (km2 per sea-level increment), flooding rate (km2 . ky-1) and coastline length (km) were estimated for each zone, from 130 m to 0 m below present sea level, in 5 m steps, representing the period from 20 ka to 6 ka BP.
 Our results show that the postglacial marine flooding did not occur uniformly and that some sub-regions (e.g. the southern-central GBR) had early and rapid flooding.
-Coastal complexity increased in the mid-postglacial, reaching maximum values at around 10 ka BP.
+Coastal complexity increased in the mid-postglacial, reaching maximum values at around 9 ka BP.
 This reflects a coastal landscape evolving from a linear, laterally connected coast to a complex coast dominated by estuaries and lagoons, partly returning to its initial linearity during the highstand.
 Flooding trends and geological evidence make two depositional relationships apparent.
 Firstly, the timing and magnitude of the off-shelf sediment flux appears linked to the presence and orientation of a shelf-edge rim, and to the extension and morphology of the evolving drainage network.
 Secondly, the periods of shelf-edge reef development and demise seem to respond to the remobilisation, trapping or redirection of fine sediments.
-We propose a shelf-edge and slope sedimentation model driven by the interplay of sea-level rise and shelf physiography, with two relevant factors: (1) the cross-shelf sediment transport related to coastline advance, and (2) the effectiveness of transient embayments in redirecting or trapping sediments.
+We propose a sedimentation model for the shelf margin and the slope driven by the interplay of sea-level rise and shelf physiography, where two processes play a fundamental role: (1) the cross-shelf sediment transport related to coastline retreat under rising sea levels, and (2) the effectiveness of transient embayments in redirecting or trapping sediments.
 The quantifications provided in this study may have implications in the estimation of Pleistocene carbonate budgets and the atmospheric carbon cycle, as well as for past human migrations.

 Introduction